Are you ready to solve the challenges of space exploration?

 RealWorld

-The challenge begins in the RealWorld where students in grades 7-12 use the engineering design process to solve a problem related to either the James Webb Space Telescope or Robonaut 2 (R2)Educator and Student RealWorld resources are now available.
+The challenge begins in the RealWorld where students in grades 7-12 use the engineering design process to solve a problem related to either the James Webb Space Telescope or Robonaut 2 (R2)Educator and student RealWorld resources will be available August 1, 2011.

 InWorld

 Selected RealWorld teams are mentored InWorld by college engineering students in a virtual world setting.
-Team leader and student InWorld resources are now available.
+Team leader and student InWorld resources will be available September 1, 2011.

 Meet and Chat With Experts!